adopted-ember-addons/ember-data-factory-guy/README.md

 ##### mockFind
   - For dealing with finding one record of a particular type
-  - Can pass in arguments just like you would for make or build
+  - Can pass in arguments just like you would for [make](https://github.com/danielspaniel/ember-data-factory-guy#make) or build
     - mockFind( fixture or model name, optional traits, optional attributes object)
-  - Can return payload with `returns()` method and modfiers: [model, json, id]
+  - Takes modifier method `returns()` for controlling the response payload
+    - returns( model / json / id )
   - Sample acceptance tests using mockFind: [user-view-test.js:](https://github.com/danielspaniel/ember-data-factory-guy/blob/master/tests/acceptance/user-view-test.js)

 ```javascript